tomwanzek/d3-ng2-service/README.md

 The below code snippets assume the use of TypeScript.

-### Example 1 - Registering the Service with an Angular 2 Module
+### Step 1 - Registering the Service with an Angular 2 Module

 Import the **Angular 2 service** and register it as a **provider with an Angular 2 module**.